What are First Nation inherent rights?

 For some First Nation people, inherent rights are rights bestowed upon them by the Creator who placed them on Turtle Island and provided them with instruction on how to live.
 While not all creation stories are the same they all share this theme.
 The Creator’s instruction formed the basis of the traditional knowledge, culture, traditions and oral traditions that have directed First Nations ever since.
 Therefore, First Nation inherent rights are not granted by the Crown and attempts to insinuate otherwise will be met with arguments of assimilation.

-As each Nation is a unique cultural entity, a specific definition of what those rights are does not exist but commonly include right to self-government, rights to the land, and right to practice their own culture and customs.
+As each Nation is a unique cultural entity, a specific definition of what those rights are does not exist but commonly includes the right to self-government, rights to the land, and the right to practice their own culture and customs.

 Inherent rights are distinct and separate from the rights of non-First Nation people and are protected under Section 25 of the Canadian Charter of Human Rights.